 As useful as the above-mentioned email management strategies are, too many emails might still need more help to be managed.
 Various email management softwares for different purposes are now available.
 These form a prime foundation for your email management strategy.

-Tools like Mailman, EmailAnalytics, Gmelius, etc are highly recommended for better email management.
-Amongst these, Mailman is our top choice for all the right reasons.
+Tools like Mailmanhq, EmailAnalytics, Gmelius, etc are highly recommended for better email management.
+Amongst these, Mailmanhq is our top choice for all the right reasons.

-Apps like Mailman can help you achieve critical improvement in how you manage your emails.
+Apps like Mailmanhq can help you achieve critical improvement in how you manage your emails.
 It can help you schedule an email management schedule plus help yourself avoid any distractions, thus allowing better productivity and Inbox Zero in Gmail.

 - Let Gmail prioritize for you